o-qcblog/o-qcblog.github.io/_posts/2024-06-09-Deterministic-Query-Algorithms.md

 categories: [Note, ComplexityTheory]
 ---

-*This is a introduction to Query Complexity Model (also known as Black Box Model).*
+*This is a introduction to Query Complexity Model (also known as Black Box Model).
+This blog will specifically focus on deterministic algorithms in query model.*

 In complexity theory, we are interested in quantifying how easy or hard a problem is.
 Consider your favorite problem.
 Is the problem easy to solve on your mobile phone or your computer?
 What if I give you a supercomputer now?